-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020

 (All amounts in the notes are shown in Egyptian Pounds unless otherwise stated)

 T. Segment reporting

 Business segments are reported in line with the reports provided internally to the senior management, which makes decisions related to resources allocation and evaluation of segment's performance in the Company and the senior management is represented in Group's executive management committee, the segment reports of the company are submitted on the basis of information provided to senior management.